-Once you have made the decision to co-own and have found partners who share a vision, it is time to estimate how much you can afford and to find a lender.
-This part of the process may take a bit of work but rest assured it can be done.
+Once you have made the decision to co-own and have found partners who share your vision, it’s time to find a lender.
+This part of the process may take a bit of work but rest assured, it can be done!

-Individuals pursuing a mortgage for a co-owned property follow the exact same process as those pursuing a standard mortgage.
-There is no formal difference in requirements to secure financing.
+Individuals pursuing a mortgage for a co-owned property follow the same steps as those seeking a standard mortgage.
 The banks consider the same information including credit scores, income, Gross Debt Service ratios and Total Debt Service ratios.

-An often-easier route is to work with a mortgage broker who has experience with co-ownership.
-Mortgage brokers will negotiate with the standard banks, monoline lenders and alternative lenders to secure the best mortgage products and rates for you.
-It is important to sit down with them and understand the unique benefits of any mortgage products so you can make an informed decision about what is best for you.
+It may be difficult to obtain financing, but working with a mortgage broker who has experience with co-ownership will help to make the process easier.
+Mortgage brokers will negotiate with the conventional banks, monoline lenders and alternative lenders to secure the best mortgage products and rates for you.
+It is essential to meet with them to discuss and understand the specific benefits of any mortgage products so you can make an informed decision about what is best for you.

-In working with a mortgage broker, you will most likely have difficulty securing a pre-approval due to lender hesitance but you should be able to secure commitment to a rate hold for a certain period of time.
-This means that it would be wise to make any offers contingent on financing approval as well as a home inspection, which can save you significant costs for unexpected foundational work.
+When working with a mortgage broker you may have difficulty securing a pre-approval due to lender hesitance, but you should be able to obtain commitment to a rate hold for a specified period of time.
+It would, therefore, be wise to make any offers contingent on financing approval as well as a home inspection, which can save you significant costs for unexpected foundational work.

 Explore the resources below for more information on financing.
 We’d also be happy to refer you to a mortgage broker who specializes in home co-ownership.